wehlutyk/thesis/content/4-discussion.md

 2. Define the notion of *contextual effect*: a set of premises P (coming from an utterance) in a set of contextual assumptions C generates a contextual effect if and only if the deductive device can derive conclusions from the combination of P and C that it cannot derive from P or C alone.
    Such conclusions can be new to C, can strengthen existing assumptions in C, or can weaken and even erase assumptions in C [@sperber_relevance:_1995, §2.6-7].
-   The notion of contextual effect thus provides a indication of the strength of the relationship between an utterance and a set of contextual assumptions C.
+   The notion of contextual effect thus provides an indication of the strength of the relationship between an utterance and a set of contextual assumptions C.
 3. Define the degree of *relevance* realised by conclusions derived by the deductive device from P and C: conclusions are more relevant if they have stronger contextual effects, and less relevant if they have higher processing costs (in terms of deductive steps involved).

-With relevance thus defined, Relevance Theory's procedure for interpreting utterances and other stimuli can be seen as a tentative procedure to always improve the system's representation of the world: if the processing system has no access to the truthfulness of the stimuli and utterances it perceives, its best option is to process the incoming information in a way that maximises what it can infer about it, given its level of trust in the speaker.
+With relevance thus defined, Relevance Theory's procedure for interpreting utterances and other stimuli can be seen as a tentative procedure to always improve the system's representation of the world: if the processing system has no access to the truthfulness of the stimuli it perceives, the best way to use incoming information is to combine it with the assumptions that will benefit from it the most, for a given level of trust in the speaker.
-In other words, it will look for the set of assumptions that can most benefit from the new information.
 If the system functions with a deductive device such as the one defined above, this corresponds to finding the set of contextual assumptions C on which the new information (premises P) has the strongest contextual effect, with given processing cost constraints and for a given level of trust in the speaker (i.e., strength of the premises P);
 given the above definition of relevance, that is precisely the procedure to reach the most relevant conclusions.
 Under this description, higher relevance indicates a stronger update in contextual assumptions, thus a stronger update to the system's overall representation of the world.
 Thus Relevance Theory can be seen as indexing meaning on the increase in reliability of a listener's representation of the world.
-The Communicative Principle of Relevance then simply states that speakers know that listeners work by maximising inferred relevance, and will behave accordingly in order to be understood (i.e. by saying things which they know will trigger the right inferences for the listeners).
+The Communicative Principle of Relevance then simply states that speakers know that listeners work by maximising inferred relevance, and will behave accordingly in order to be understood, that is by saying things which they know will trigger the right inferences for the listeners.

-Whichever the formulation we choose, RT crucially relies on a deductive device which can represent propositions extracted from utterances and process such propositions in order to derive new conclusions.
+Whichever the formulation we choose, RT crucially relies on a deductive device which can represent propositions extracted from utterances and process them in order to derive new conclusions.
-Once the inference process is completed however, the meaning defined by RT is partially propositional, as it is made of a set of new assumptions that are made more less manifest (through a change of strength).
+Once the inference process is completed, the meaning defined by RT is partially propositional, as it is made of a set of new assumptions that are made more less manifest (through a change of strength, which in itself is not propositional).
-Such meanings can thus be at least partially defined and used without reference to the situation they were deduced from, making them (partially) comparable to other meanings from other situations.
+Such meanings can thus be at least partially defined and used without reference to the situation they were deduced from, making them partially comparable to other meanings from other situations.
 The approach to pragmatics developed by RT is thus quite amenable to the study of cultural evolution (which is no surprise, given the authors).

 One disadvantage of the relevance-theoretic approach is the high level at which it starts its description, making concrete implementations more challenging.
 As we indicated earlier, it relies on the reconstruction of the logical form of utterances, on a mechanism for the creation of contexts, and on the inferential process itself.
+For non-linguistic interactions in particular, it is not clear how logical forms can be extracted from the stimuli.
-Second, a theoretically important, but experimentally less important consequence of the theory's reliance on propositions and mental representations is that a full account of meaning will eventually require an account of the content of such representations [a problem known in philosophy of mind as the hard problem of content, @hutto_radicalizing_2013].
+Second, a theoretically important, but experimentally less important consequence of the theory's reliance on propositions and mental representations is that a full account of meaning will eventually require an explanation of what exactly representations represent, and how they do so.
+This question has raised much debate in philosophy of mind, where critical authors in particular call it the "Hard Problem of Content" [@hutto_radicalizing_2013].

-We will now turn to a second approach to meaning, one that does not rely on propositions or even representations, and starts from a much lower level of description.
+We now turn to a second approach to meaning, based on a dynamical account of interactions which does not rely on propositions or representations.
-Our hope is to convince the reader that this second approach, although less connected to the standard body of linguistic research, should also be a fruitful avenue to explore the effects of interaction in relation to meaning in cultural evolution.
+The account of language that this approach provides is still being developed, and is thus less connected to other areas of linguistics.
+Nonetheless, in its current state it already provides powerful conceptual tools which can be contrasted with RT to explore the question of meaning in cultural evolution.

 ### The enactive approach